 Little need for space

-Space buckets take up very little space, making them ideal for tiny homes, shared apartments or houses with many occupants.
+Space buckets take up very little space, making them ideal for tiny homes, shared apartments, or houses with many occupants.
 If you have a spare corner in your closet, garage, or under the sink in the kitchen, you can grow weed in a space bucket easily.
 If you live in a place that is heavily frequented by other people, you should disguise the bucket well by putting other buckets around to hide all the cables.
 No one should be able to detect a leaking light once the bucket is closed.
 However, you may still hear a faint hum from the fans.

 Most Space Bucket growers choose this form of cannabis cultivation because they want to make full use of the opportunities to grow in a small space.
 Sealed micro-growing environments give you complete control over your farming project, which results in both advantages and disadvantages.